 Launched last October, HeadsUp Rivertowns currently works with schools in Dobbs Ferry, Hastings, Irvington, and Tarrytown/Sleepy Hollow.
 Its purpose is primarily to educate kids and their parents and suggest limits which families can use to as a starting to point to find what works best for them.
 Irvington’s PTSA quickly jumped on board with HeadsUp’s mission, adopting their message and pushing their initiatives like Wait Till 8th, which advises parents to hold off until kids are in eighth grade before buying them smartphones.

 “It’s a part of our world now.
 Just like sex education became part of public school curriculum, we should also have technology curriculum because there’s a lot of etiquette that kids need to learn about,” Lisa Wade said.
 Indeed, teaching about this growing concern is seen as synonymous to warning about drugs and alcohol to Waguespack, who said, “Screen addiction is a real addiction.
+There is fort myers substance abuse programs for the ones dealing with addiction.
 They have rehabs for it now.”

 Outside of schools, HeadsUp aims to get communities involved.
 “It’s easier to do with numbers.
 It’s not something we can do in a box,” said Hart.
 Suggested activities for parents include Screen Free Sunday—a challenge for families to spend the day together each week sans phone—and perhaps their biggest initiative, Gray for a Day.
 For this, users turn their phone screens to grayscale mode on the first Thursday of every month to make them less enticing.